a11to1n3/LimeSoDa/docs/source/api/index.rst

 API Reference
 =============

-This section provides detailed information about the pyLimeSoDa API.
+This section provides detailed information about the LimeSoDa API.

 .. toctree::
    :maxdepth: 2